modularizer/NetWiz/backend/README.md

 netwiz-dev                  # Start development server

 # Development Tools
-netwiz-generate-openapi     # Generate OpenAPI schema netwiz-sync-metadata        # Sync metadata from __init__.py and requirements.txt to pyproject.toml
-netwiz-check-metadata       # Check if metadata is in sync
+netwiz-generate-openapi     # Generate and enhance OpenAPI schema netwiz-sync-metadata        # Sync metadata from __init__.py and requirements.txt to pyproject.toml netwiz-check-metadata       # Check if metadata is in sync